DDM-Lab/janus/README.md

-# janus
+## Janus

-Documentation on the DDMLab's web and model servier janus.hss.cmu.edu
+This is currently a place holder for documentation about the DDMLab's web and model servier janus.hss.cmu.edu